reddit-economics/economics-wiki/automoderator-schedule.md

     first: “Friday January 20, 2017 12:00 am"
     repeat: 1 week
     sticky: true
-    title: “Gold Standard Discussion Thread - {{date %d %B %Y}}"
+    title: “r/Economics Discussion Thread - {{date %d %B %Y}}"
     text: |
-        Welcome to the Gold Standard Discussion Thread!
+        Welcome to the Economics Discussion Thread!
 This is a place for high-quality economics discussion.

         Please be mindful of the following rules: